skiphansen/Tag_FW_CC13xx/README.md

 This port is currently able to download screen updates from the AP and display them.
-It is **NOT** ready for prime time nor is it advisable to run the tag from batteries quite yet.
+It is **NOT** ready for prime time nor is it advisable to run the tag from batteries yet.
+Currently the "sleep" current consumption is **4 ma**.

 To Do List: